Abhishkejoel/AI_teaching/README.md

 ## Features

-- **Summary Bot**: Quickly generate concise summaries from various input types.
+- **Summary Bot**: Quickly generate concise summaries from various input types such as YouTube URLs, audio files, or PDF documents.
-- **Doubt Solving Bot**: Get instant answers to specific questions related to the content.
-- **Quiz Generation Bot**: Test your understanding with automatically generated quizzes.
+- **Quiz Generation Bot**: Automatically create multiple-choice questions to assess understanding and retention of the material.
-- **Notes Generation Bot**: Create detailed lecture notes and downloadable PowerPoint presentations.
+- **Notes Generation Bot**: Develop detailed lecture notes and PowerPoint presentations for effective studying and teaching.

 ## Setup and Installation